 Then you have country-specific apps that you can search and usually, every city has it’s own public transport app as well that includes different options.
 Citymapper is amazing and includes a lot of different cities.

 Car Hires and Car Pooling

-I am one of those people who grew up with a chauffer (Not bragging, it is pretty common for us and not expensive at all!) and didn’t bother learning how to drive.
-I live in London which is not a car friendly place at all especially in Central London and I am waiting for the self driving cars (Hurry the f*** up all you tech companies!)
+I am one of those people who grew up with a chauffeur (Not bragging, it is pretty common for us and not expensive at all!) and didn’t bother learning how to drive.
+I live in London which is not a car-friendly place at all especially in Central London and I am waiting for the self-driving cars (Hurry the f*** up all you tech companies!)

 Tip: I would recommend not paying the full price unless you are booking with the car provider.
 If you book in advance through an agency and they go bust, the car provider might not honour the booking and you will have to pay again.
 Something I learnt recently when this happened to us.

-Car Pooling on the other hand is an amazing thing.
-I have used it at so many occasions and made some good friends while travelling with them.
+Car Pooling is another mode of transportation that you can use.
+I have used it on so many occasions and made some good friends while travelling with them.
 BlaBlaCar is the best app for this.
 It is the Airbnb version of Car Pooling.
 Highly recommended!

 I absolutely love ferries!
 It is so beautiful to travel through the velvety waves and clear skies above an ocean.
 I find travelling on ferries incredibly calming like being cradled in a mother’s womb. (my aww moment!).

-My least favourite mode of travelling by far!
+My least favourite mode of transportation by far!
 Buses are slow, annoying and you have to sit without a lot of room for movement.
-You have to bear the trafiic on top of that and I only use buses when I don’t have any other option at all.
-To make things complicated the busses in every country are very different and in most cases you can’t buy tickets in advance.
+You have to bear the traffic on top of that and I only use buses when I don’t have any other option at all.
+To make things complicated the busses in every country are very different and in most cases, you can’t buy tickets in advance.

 On the flip side, bus tickets are cheaper than all other modes if you don’t mind sitting forever!